MingChiangChang/thermal-reflectance-calibration/README.md

 ### 6/15
 * Use high power position to give good estimate of the peak position for the lower ones
+* The pattern in the background comes from the imperfection of blank image.
+Should use blank for each condition.

+### 6/16
+* Crop the image to use smaller region for fitting.
+Improved accuracy and efficiency.

+### 6/18, 19
+* Redo the anneals using new blank collection scheme
+* Changed structure of Block and Calibmnger to accept new form of data

 ### Some Remarks